lwykes/xltoolkit/README.txt

-Create directory c:/xl_toolbox and place all files inside Create a sub-directory called "myoutput" for output to be saved Open Macros.xlam and go to settings to update you R Bin path (or set it in settings.ini)
+Create directory c:/xl_toolbox and place all files inside Create a sub-directory called "myoutput" for output to be saved Open Macros.xlam and go to settings to update you R Bin path (or set it in settings.ini) If you don't have R installed, download R from https://www.R-project.org/.
+This toolkit was built and tested on version R-4.1.1.

 ##Disclaimer of warranty
 There is no warranty for this tool, to the full extent permitted by applicable law.